 Here are some of my favourites from a recent trip to Ireland.
 We traveled from Dublin to Belfast, from Belfast all the way up to the coast Northern Ireland and back, and cross-country from Dublin to Renvyle.
 Then we took the Wild Atlantic Way all the way down the west coast through the Burren and the Cliffs of Moher into Shannon.

-We named this sheep in Irish for “Encouragement” and he was our spirit guide on the trip.
-Any time my friend got nervous about driving or going out into the ocean on a boat, or we got frustratingly lost or stressed out, he cheered us on.
-If Spreaghad says you can do it, you can do it, and he says you can!
+We named this sheep Spreaghad, the Irish word for “Encouragement” and he was our spirit guide on the trip.
+Any time my friend got nervous about driving or going out into the ocean on a boat, or when we got frustratingly lost or stressed out, he cheered us on.
+If Spreaghad says you can do it, you can do it!

 Clonmacnoise and the Baby Cow Blockade

-Speaking of getting frustratingly lost, there was one night where we were just about at our wits ends navigating junctions in the countryside when all of the sudden we were greeted with several pairs of eyes in the pitch black.
+Speaking of getting frustratingly lost, there was one night where we were just about at our wits ends navigating junctions in the countryside with no signal when all of the sudden we were greeted with several pairs of eyes in the pitch black.

 We slowly herded them along not having any idea what the outcome of this might be.
 Eventually we came to where a truck blocked the street and a man that was frantically herding more cows through an open gate.
 He thanked us and we laughed the rest of the night.
 You never know what will happen in these hills.